See You There - Gracie Ranan Interview

 I feel very honored and humbled.
 I’m still in shock and will get used to the feeling.
 However, it warms my heart that a simple 4 chord song can bring so much unity in people.
 The power that music has is really indescribable.

-You have just released this year's Global ARMY song "See you there", how do you feel about doing this twice now and the reception you have had for both?
+this year's Global ARMY song "See you there", how do you feel about

 To be honest, I was really pressured because it’s a very long process and I was also preparing to graduate from high school so I was also afraid I wouldn’t have enough time to finish it.
 Apart from that, since “We’ll be Fine” did so well I was nervous to present a new song that needed the same passion as the first song.
 This year is the third time I’m creating a global army song project so the pressure of having a successful comeback was quite overwhelming, but it was ARMY’s encouragement that really kept me going.
 Thankfully everything went well and I am very relieved that the core message of the song was delivered.

-As for the records, the number of views is definitely astonishing but I believe the fact that more people felt the core message of the song and feel the reassurance and comfort is what’s most important.
-I feel happy when they’re happy.
+the number of views is definitely astonishing but I believe the fact that more

 Was there a formula for which lyric to be sung in which language for the song as they flow so beautifully?